GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 # Immediate To-Do List

-- Finish giving the rest of the classifiers etymologies.
-  - pointed < "arrow"
-  - flat < "slab"
-  - shapeless < "air"
+- Make it so that the quantifiers show up for languages with classifiers too
 - Add animacy based classifiers
   - man < "man"
   - woman < woman